 8. Businesses with Excessive Owners' Compensation

-The program has guidelines in place regarding owner compensation.
-If your business pays excessive compensation to its owners, it may affect your eligibility for a PPP loan.
+The program has rules around owner pay.
+Should your company pay too much to its owners, your eligibility for a PPP loan might suffer.

 Conclusion